1951 Luxembourg general election

-Partial general elections were held in Luxembourg on 3 June 1951, electing 26 of the 52 seats in the Chamber of Deputies in the south and east of the country.
-The Christian Social People's Party won 12 of the 26 seats, but saw its total number of seats fall from 22 to 21.
-The elections led to the formation of the coalition Dupong-Bodson Ministry between the Christian Social People's Party and the Luxembourg Socialist Workers' Party.
+Partial general elections were held in Luxembourg on 3 June 1951, electing 26 of the 52 seats in the Chamber of Deputies in the North and Centre constituencies of the country.
+The Christian Social People's Party (CSV) won 12 of the 26 seats, but saw its total number of seats fall from 22 to 21.
+The elections led to the formation of the coalition Dupong-Bodson Ministry between the CSV and the Luxembourg Socialist Workers' Party (LSAP).